Rainbow Warrior Auckland Open Days 2025

-This July, the Greenpeace flagship Rainbow Warrior is returning to Aotearoa 40 years after French Government agents bombed the original ship in Auckland.
+This July, the Greenpeace flagship Rainbow Warrior is back in Aotearoa 40 years after French Government agents bombed the original ship in Auckland.

-Get on board and be part of the next chapter in the story of a ship that became a legend.
+Get on board the open days in Auckland and be part of the next chapter in the story of a ship that became a legend.

 Get on board – Auckland Open Days